Dangers of Illicit Drugs, Their Effects and Treatment Options

 What are the Side Effects of Illegal Drugs Abuse?

 Illicit drug abuse carries with it several side effects that affect the user both in the short term and long term.
 While the effects of illegal drugs are as broad as the types of substances that constitute the category, there are some general side effects that cut across all illegal drugs.
 For a person with illegal drug addiction, understanding the possible side effects of using these substances can act as a deterrent to continuing taking them.
 For a person who may have once taken an illicit drug, these side effects can work as a warning sign to not go down that road again.
-Illegal drugs effects can be devastating to a person with illicit drug addiction.
-Hence the need for anyone exposed to illicit substances to take them seriously.

 Short-term Side Effects of Illegal Drugs